Divyank0612/Ticket_Classifier_LLM/ReadMe.md

 ------------------------------
 3. DATASET
 ------------------------------
-A synthetic dataset (synthetic_ticket_dataset.csv) with 200 tickets is included for training and few-shot examples.
+A synthetic dataset (ticket.csv) with 200 tickets is included for training and few-shot examples.

 - Columns: Ticket, Category
 - Categories: Login/Access Issue, HR Query, IT Support, Other